HomeDing/homeding.github.io/boards/wifikit8.md

 ## OLED Display

 The OLED display is the only embedded component on this board.
-It uses the same SSD1306 driver chip like the on in the [wroom2 board](/boards/wroom2.md) board but only provides 32px in height.
+It uses the same SSD1306 driver chip like the on in the [Wifi Kit 8 Module ESP8266 with OLED](/boards/esp8266/wemos18650.md) board but only provides 32px in height.

 The I2C bus for the display is using GPIO4 and GPIO5 and the I2C address is 0x3c.